 with Dr. Cristin Montalbano

-This professional learning session provides educators with the foundations of self-regulation through which an inclusive classroom can be achieved.
-Participants will deepen their understanding of how self-regulation skills support independence, motivation, engagement and positive functioning for all students in an inclusive classroom.
-The session provides practical, evidence-based strategies that educators can implement in elementary classrooms to create supportive, predictable, and accessible structures for all students.
+Supporting student success requires the integration of effective skills and strategies.
+This virtual professional learning session provides classroom teachers with the foundations of self-regulation, co-regulation, and classroom management through with students can be supported in an inclusive classroom.
+Teachers will deepen their understanding of how self-regulation, co-regulation, and classroom management strategies support independence, motivation, engagement, and positive functioning for all students.
+This session provides practical, evidence-based strategies that teachers can implement in elementary classrooms to create supportive, predictable, and accessible structures for all students.
 Attendees will leave with actionable tools designed to strengthen social-emotional and academic outcomes, promote student autonomy, and foster inclusive classroom communities where every student can thrive.

 -